snudm-starlab/SensiMix/README.md

   │    │
   │    └── examples
   │          ├── run_glue_new.py: train/validate the models on the GLUE benchmark tasks
-  |          └── run_glue_inference: load the quantized model and make inference only
+  |          └── run_glue_inference.py: load the quantized model and make inference only
   │
   │
   └── scripts: shell scripts for training and testing